Favourite Old TV Shows

 What: A look at institutional corruption in the city of Baltimore.
 Each season deals with a different aspect of the city: the police, unions, city hall, the education system, and the media, with the police and drug trade being the common element that ties everything together.
 Creator David Simon sums up the theme of the show like this: "The modern world is becoming increasingly indifferent to individual catharsis and individual dignity, and human beings are worth less.
 Every day, human beings are worth less.
 That's the triumph of capitalism."

-Why: The Wire has such depth and such complexity that it has ruined cop shows for me.
-It's a rich, thoughtful look at the ills of society, and everything else seems far too simplistic now.
+Why: The Wire's incredible depth and complexity changed the way I see TV.
+It's such a rich, thoughtful look at the ills of society that it completely ruined cop shows for me: everything else seems far too simplistic now.

 Best Loved Characters: Bubbles, Omar, Randy, Kima, Lester, Stringer Bell, D'Angelo, Bodie.

 Least Loved Characters: Herc, Snoop, Marlo, Drunk McNulty.
-(Best McNulty season: 4.
-Oh yeah.)
+McNulty's best season: 4, because he's barely there.

 Best & Worst: My personal favourite is season 4, though it makes for difficult viewing.
 Season 2 is the weakest; the union guys simply aren't that interesting.
 Season 5 is a bit ridiculous, but it's also a terrifically biting satire.